 In this article, we’ll compare Weebly vs WordPress, and talk about how they stack up in different areas such as ease of use, pricing, and customer support.

-Note – when we say “WordPress”, we mean the self-hosted, open-source WordPress software that you can find at WordPress.org.
-This is different from WordPress.com.
-Self-hosted WordPress.org is what powers over 40.6% of all websites.
+⚠️ Note – when we say “WordPress”, we mean the self-hosted, open-source WordPress software that you can find at WordPress.org.
+This is different from WordPress.com .

 1. Ease of use – Weebly is a bit simpler

 When it comes to ease of use, Weebly will be a bit simpler for most users because getting started is as simple as creating a Weebly account.

 Weebly is a drag-and-drop website builder, so you don’t need any HTML skills to get started.
 You pretty much just choose a theme and start building:

 You can simply drag and drop photos, text boxes, and other elements onto your site.
 Editing, resizing, or repositioning your elements is simple as well.
 And you can create an account and start working in less than 60 seconds (I tested it!).

 With WordPress.org, though, you’ll need to go through some setup before you can start building.

 First, you’ll need to purchase website hosting and a domain name and install WordPress.
 Yeah, that sounds a little daunting, but most WordPress hosts make it super easy because WordPress is so popular.
 In fact, most quality hosts will let you install WordPress with just a few clicks.
 (More on how to do that exactly at the bottom of this post.)

 From there, you’ll need to choose a theme and learn about plugins to create a great website.
 Basically, plugins let you add functionality to your site.
 You can find plugins for everything from a simple contact form to creating an ecommerce store.